10 Individual learning

 The learning agent’s policy changed.
 However, not too much.
 We know from Lecture 03.01-SequentialDecisions that the agent should learn to prefer the cautious action in both states under these parameter settings.

-Try re-executing the above cell while make some changes to the parameters.
-Can you get an intuition what is important for a successful learning process?
+🫳 Hands-on: Try re-executing the above cell while making some changes to the parameters.
+Can you get an intuition of what is important for a successful learning process?

 The process of finding the right parameters for the agent is called hyperparameter tuning.
 It is a crucial step in machine learning and often requires a lot of trial and error.